Green Chutney

 Key Techniques

-- Blending/grinding with mortar and pestle
+- Hand-pounding in mortar and pestle

-- Mixing into other preparations
+- Whipping into yogurt-based preparations

 Classic Dishes